FasterXML/jackson-databind/README.md

 # Differences from Jackson 1.x

-Project contains versions 2.0 and above: source code for earlier (1.x) versions is available from [Codehaus](http://jackson.codehaus.org) SVN repository
+Project contains versions 2.0 and above: source code for earlier (1.x) versions was available from [Codehaus](http://jackson.codehaus.org) SVN repository, but due to Codehaus closure is currently (July 2015) not officially available.
+We may try to create Jackson1x repository at Github in future (if you care about this, ping Jackson team via mailing lists, or file an issue for this project).

 Main differences compared to 1.0 "mapper" jar are:

 * Maven build instead of Ant